 In my opinion, Spaghetti Bolognese is right up there as one of the best comfort foods.
 And, in my opinion, it’s one of the easiest dishes to get right.
-But so often, in particular in restaurants and cafés, it’s served up as a bit of a tasteless slosh of tasteless mince, token tomatoes and way too much limp pasta.
+But so often, in particular in restaurants and cafés, it’s served up as a bit of a tasteless slosh of bland mince, token tomatoes and way too much limp pasta.
 I’ve never quite figured why so many places get it wrong – a touch of laziness maybe?
 Again, in my opinion, spag bol deserves care and attention…even if it is indeed one of the simplest dishes to make.

 For me, there’s a few absolute musts for a good ol’ spag bol.
 Bacon to kick things off, a good base of chopped veg (onions, garlic, carrots and celery), good quality minced beef, plum(!!) tomatoes, chopped cherry tomatoes, red wine, herbs (I use rosemary, oregano, bay leaves and basil) and parmesan.

 All of these deserve a decent amount of cooking time to make sure to infuse the flavours.
 And I like to simmer mine for at least an hour…or, even better, make ahead to bring out the maximum flavour.